Splash Without Soaking

 Crocs Handle It Boots: Crocs made our very first pair of rain boots, because my son wore his Croc sandals year round, and I got tired of peeling wet socks off of him the other three seasons of the year.
 Four years later, he still prefers these boots nine months of the year.
 We’ve been through three pairs.
 The Handle It Boots work great for kids who need the extra grip while learning to get their boots on.
 But the handles don’t hold up as well as the rest of boots, at least when we had them years ago.
 The boots, however, last well beyond the handles’ life span and will continue to keep your kid dry no matter how much they drag their toes.

-Crocs Bump It Boots: We switched to Crocs Bump It Rain Boots after my son outgrew his old pair.
+Crocs Bump It Boots: We switched to Crocs Bump It Rain Boots on Amazon after my son outgrew his old pair.
 Since the handles on our first pair started flapping around, I wanted a different style.
 We now own our third pair of these boots, which still come with a handy grip located at the back of the boot (instead of one on each side).
 My son wears them in snow, rain, mud, sunshine, and everything in between.
 He moves around constantly, and yet the boots haven’t worn out or let any water in.
 Plus the bright color makes him super easy to spot on the playground, and they slip on and off easily with no need for extra buckles or fastening, yet stay on securely enough they don’t come off during play.
 All the Crocs styles offer a stiffer material that lasts for multiple seasons.

 Norty Rain Boots: I’ve only recently discovered these rain boots while looking for a pair in my child’s favorite color.
 But boy have they delivered.
 We liked my youngest son’s pair so much we ordered a pair of the light up variety for my daughter as well.
 And at this price point, it doesn’t matter if you have to buy a new pair every season because they outgrew the last ones.